mauer4/mauer4.github.io/content/authors/admin/_index.md

     awarder: UBC ECE
     icon: computer
     summary: |
-      We built a physical LED cube (8x8x8) from scratch, and create a digital logic hardware on an FPGA as a custom hardware block integrated into a NIOS softcore processor as a custom intruction.
-The FPGA driver was then connected to a Android app via ESP32-bluetooth, where a user can control the cude from an interface.
+      We built a physical LED cube (8x8x8) from scratch, and created digital logic on an FPGA as a custom hardware block integrated into a NIOS softcore processor as a custom intruction.
+The FPGA driver was then connected to an Android app via ESP32-bluetooth, where a user can control the cube from an interface.
 The cube can either show cool patterns (pre-made), or open the phone's camera, point at a person, and a pose detecting algorithm creates a simulated stick person figure in real-time, transmits it to the cube where to show the person and their movement live.
 WON FIRST PLACE!
 See video.
   - title: Blockchain Fundamentals
     url:
     date: '2023-07-01'